ArunKrGarg/system_design/README.md

 • A bus can park in five large spots that are consecutive and within the same row. it cannot park in small spots.

+Use Cases:

+High Priority:
+Interaction of vehicle and parking lot (event-driven / pub - sub)